+Company name Project Title Principal Investigator Topic Number/Subtopic Letter (e.g., Topic 45a).

-- Statement of the problem or situation that is being addressed.
-Describe the problem or situation being addressed be sure that the DOE interest in the problem is clear, but not in such a way that implies that any service or products are being provided for the direct benefit of DOE rather than for the advancement of a public purpose.
-(Typically one to three sentences). - General statement of how this problem is being addressed.
+Statement of the problem or situation that is being addressed.
+Describe the problem or situation being addressed.
+Please be sure that the DOE interest in the problem is clear, but not in such a way that implies that any service or products are being provided for the direct benefit of DOE rather than for the advancement of a public purpose.
+Typically one to three sentences.

+General statement of how this problem is being addressed.
 This is the overall objective of the combined Phase I and Phase II projects.
-How is this problem being addressed? i.e., What is the overall approach of the combined Phase I/Phase II project?
-(Typically one to two sentences). - What was done in Phase I?
-(Typically two to three sentences). - What is planned for the Phase II project.
-(Typically, two to three sentences). - Commercial Applications and Other Benefits (limited to the space provided).
+How is this problem being addressed?
+That is, what is the overall approach of the combined Phase I/Phase II project?
+Typically one to two sentences.

+What was done in Phase I. Typically two to three sentences.

+What is planned for the Phase II project.
+Typically, two to three sentences.

+Commercial Applications and Other Benefits (limited to the space provided).
 Summarize the future applications or public benefits if the project is carried over into Phase III and beyond.
-Do not repeat information already provided above. - Key Words Provide listing of key words that describe this effort. - Summary for Members of Congress: (Layman's Terms, Two Sentences Maximum, 50 words).
-The Department notifies members of Congress of awards in their districts.
-Therefore, please provide, in clear and concise layman's terms, a very brief summary of the project, suitable for a possible press release from a Congressional office.

-Suggested Format: First Sentence--State the problem being addressed so that the research need is clear.
-Second Sentence--State what is being done to address the problem.
+Do not repeat information already provided above.

+Key Words.
+Provide listing of key words that describe this effort.

+Summary for Members of Congress: (in layman's terms, two to three sentences, 50 words Maximum).
+The DOE notifies members of Congress of all SBIR/STTR awards in their respective districts.
+Therefore, please provide, in clear and concise layman's terms, a brief summary of the project, suitable for a possible press release from a Congressional office.
+Suggested Format: First Sentence - State the problem being addressed so that the research need is clear.
+Second Sentence - State what you are proposing to do to address this problem.

-Project Narrative (Field 7 on the form).
-[MANDATORY]
+Project Narrative (Field 7 on the form) [MANDATORY].
 The project narrative is considered the "main" portion of the grant application.
 Phase II grant applications must propose research and development required to meet the DOE objectives stated in the technical topic of the Phase I program solicitation and provide sufficient information to convince DOE and members of the research community who review the grant application that it is worthy of support under the stated evaluation criteria in Part V. The work proposed in Phase II, assuming that it proceeds successfully, should be suitable in nature for subsequent progression into Phase III.
 Although there is no page limitation, the application should be written succinctly using the outline below.
 To attach a Project Narrative, click "Add Attachment."
 The project narrative must include ALL of the following using this outline: